-at of the token object flags Flag bytes Field name Description Flag byte 1 Bit 0 OBJ_IS_TOKOBJ When on, the object is a token object.
+Table 39.
+Format of the token object flags Flag bytes Field name Description Flag byte 1 Bit 0 OBJ_IS_TOKOBJ When on, the object is a token object.
 When off, the object is a session object.
 Bit 1 OBJ_IS_PRVOBJ When on, the object is a private object.
 When off, the object is a public object.
 Bit 2 OBJ_IS_MODOBJ When on, the object is modifiable.
 Bit 3 KEY_DERIVE When on, the key supports key derivation.
 Bit 4 KEY_LOCAL When on, the key was generated locally.
 Bit 5 KEY_ENCRYPT When on, the key supports encryption.
 Bit 6 KEY_DECRYPT When on, the key supports decryption.
 Bit 7 KEY_VERIFYA When on, the key supports verification where the signature is an appendix to the data.
-Flag byte 2 · • Bit 0 KEY_VERIFYR When on, the key supports verification where the data is recovered from the signature Bit 1 KEY_SIGA When on, the key supports signatures where the signature is an appendix to the data.
+Flag byte 2 • Bit 0 KEY_VERIFYR When on, the key supports verification where the data is recovered from the signature Bit 1 KEY_SIGA When on, the key supports signatures where the signature is an appendix to the data.
 Bit 2 KEY_SIGR When on, the key supports signatures where the data is recovered from the signature.
 Bit 3 KEY_WRAP When on, the key supports wrapping.
 Bit 4 KEY_UNWRAP When on, the key supports unwrapping.
 Bit 5 KEY_EXTRACT When on, the key is extractable.
 Bit 6 KEY_IS_SENSITIVE When on, the key is sensitive.
 Bit 7 KEY_IS_ALWAYS_SENSITIVE When on, the SENSITIVE attribute (KEY_IS_SENSITIVE) is always true.
-Flag byte 3 Bit 0 KEY_NEVER_EXTRACT When on, the EXTRACTABLE attribute (KEY_EXTRACT) is never true.
+Flag byte 3 • Bit 0 KEY_NEVER_EXTRACT When on, the EXTRACTABLE attribute (KEY_EXTRACT) is never true.
 When off, the EXTRACTABLE attribute (KEY_EXTRACT) can be true.
 Bit 1 OBJ_IS_TRUSTED When on, the certificate can be trusted for the application for which it was created.
+Bit 2 CERT_IS_DEFAULT When on, this is the default certificate.

-Table 41.
-Format of the token object flags (continued) Flag bytes Field name Description Bit 2 CERT_IS_DEFAULT When on, this is the default certificate.
-Bit 3 FIPS140 When on, key is only to be used in a FIPS-compliant manner.
+Table 39.
+Format of the token object flags (continued) Flag bytes Field name Description Bit 3 FIPS140 When on, key is only to be used in a FIPS-compliant manner.
 Bit 4 KEY_IS_SECURE When on, key is a secure PKCS #11 key.
 Bit 5 KEY_ATTRBOUND When on, key is attribute bound.
 Bit 6 WRAP_WITH_TRUSTED When on, key may only be wrapped with another key marked OBJ_IS_TRUSTED Bit 7 KEY_IS_ALWAYS_SECURE When on, KEY_IS_SECURE is always true.
-Flag byte 4 • · Bit 0 KEY_IS_REGIONAL When on, key requires a regional cryptographic server.
+Flag byte 4 • Bit 0 KEY_IS_REGIONAL When on, key requires a regional cryptographic server.
 Bits 1-7 Reserved for IBM's use.

-Table 42.
+Table 40.
 Format of the token certificate object

 Offset (decimal) 188 + Length of field (bytes) Description

-Object header •
+Object header

 0 4 Eye catcher for certificate object: "CERT"

 4 2 Version: EBCDIC '00'

 6 2 Length of the object (in bytes)

-8 4 Flags (see Table 41 on page 224 )
+8 4 Flags (see Table 39 on page 242)

 Object type-speci fic section

 12 4 TYPE attribute: X'00000000': CKC_X_509

 16 4 Certificate category O Undefined 1 Token user 2 Certificate authority 3 Other entity

 20 8 Reserved for IBM's use

 28 32 Reserved for IBM's use

 60 2 Length of SUBJECT attribute in bytes (aa)

 62 2 Length of ID attribute in bytes (bb)

+64 2 Length of ISSUER attribute in bytes (cc)